Dual Enrollment and Early Admission Programs

 - Be responsible for his or her own transportation and instructional materials;

-- Sign a private school articulation agreement with the public postsecondary institution.
+- Sign a private school articulation agreement.

 Who Should Enroll

 Dual enrollment courses are college-level courses presented on an adult level, and the amount of work necessary to succeed in these courses is greater than in high school courses.
 It is important that your student is dedicated to his or her studies and understands what is expected before enrolling.
 Students must be self-disciplined and motivated to study outside of class.
-Dual enrollment courses become a part of your child's permanent high school and college transcripts and are calculated into his or her permanent GPA.
+Dual enrollment courses become a part of your student's permanent high school and college transcripts and are calculated into his or her permanent GPA.
 Students who receive a failing grade may have difficulty meeting future admission requirements at colleges and universities and difficulty qualifying for financial aid and scholarships.

 How to Enroll